Health Information Systems Architecture Graduate Certificate

 Qualified applicants are expected to have an undergraduate or graduate degree in Computer Science or in a closely-related field, with a strong programming and database skill set.

-This 18 credit hour program includes five courses and mentored practicum to be completed within one year.
+This 18 credit hour program includes five courses and mentored practicum.

 - INFO B535 Clinical Information Systems